QasimK/arch-desktop/src/14_cloud_storage.md

 Encrypt files in cloud storage on desktop operating systems.

+The [CryFs comparison table](https://www.cryfs.org/comparison) shows the main advantage over Veracrypt is not needing a statically-sized container file, and authenticated encryption (to prevent tampering).

-`fscrypt` is not appropriate because it encrypts/decrypts files in-place.
+`fscrypt` is not appropriate because it encrypts/decrypts files in-place which causes unnecessary and dangerous syncing.

-**WARNING:** Ensure only one device has the encrypted folder mounted.
+**Note:** Ensure only one device has the encrypted folder mounted.

+**Warning:** Data corruption is possible on power loss, system crashes, and multiple writers.

 ```sh
 pacmatic -S --needed cryfs